 A number of laws in New Hampshire help mothers and fathers take time off for pregnancy, childbirth, adoption, and parenting.

-The New Hampshire "Law Against Discrimination" requires employers to allow employees to take time off while they're unable to work due to pregnancy, childbirth, and related conditions.
-But it doesn't require employers to give you parenting leave and it doesn't guarantee you paid leave for pregnancy or maternity.
+New Hampshire's "Law Against Discrimination" requires employers to allow employees to take time off while they're unable to work due to pregnancy, childbirth, and related conditions.
+But it doesn't require employers to give you parenting leave, and it doesn't guarantee you paid leave for pregnancy or maternity.

-If you or your employer participate in New Hampshire's Paid Family and Medical Leave plan, you can get paid leave for pregnancy, childbirth, and parenting—with certain restrictions and limitations.
+If you or your employer participates in New Hampshire's Paid Family and Medical Leave plan, you can get paid leave for pregnancy, childbirth, and parenting—with certain restrictions and limitations.

 If you work for an employer covered by the federal Family Medical Leave Act (FMLA), you have the right to take unpaid leave for parenting (paternity or maternity leave) as well as for pregnancy and childbirth.
 And the federal Pregnancy Discrimination Act (PDA) prohibits your employer from discriminating against you because of your pregnancy, which might also give you the right to take time off work.